Could I Be More Stupid? Yes!

 pastuart@pastuart.com

 From that day on I would experience mild discomfort in the chest area and on occasion I wouldn’t have any.
 Each time I stopped and walked I was able to finish my run.
-I told myself if it were blocked arteries it would have come back like it did the first time.
+I told myself if it were blocked arteries it would have come back like it did the first time when I continued the run.

 Wednesday, April 9, 2025: I started my run as usual.
 Again, about four or five minutes into the run I experienced mild chest discomfort.
 I paused and walked for a couple of minutes then continued.
 A few minutes later the chest discomfort returned but was nearly painful, so I stopped again and walked for several minutes and then finished my run.
 As with all the previous runs when I walked there was no discomfort.
 Because the chest discomfort increase, I decided to go to the ER after I returned from my trip to the Grand Canyon and Palm Springs Tram with my son and his wife.
 They visit me from Florida once a year and find something to do that’s fun and a new experience.
 On previous visits they took me to: Lions Tigers and Bear sanctuary, Julian Wolf sanctuary, did a scavenger hunt in La Jolla, and a wine tasting at Callaway winery.